10DLC Rules and Regulations - A series on business messaging compliance

 What is 10DLC?

 10DLC stands for 10-digit long code.
 This is what allows businesses to send SMS from a local number to their customer base.
 10DLC allows for higher throughput rates and lower costs when compared to dedicated shortcodes.
-Dedicated shortcodes are those pesky 4-digit numbers that often pop up when most businesses text customers today.
+Dedicated shortcodes are those pesky 4, 5, or 6-digit numbers that often pop up when most businesses text customers today.
 But what makes 10DLC better than shortcodes is that it gives you an opportunity to build your brand.
 Now customers can text the same number that they can call.
 And it’s definitely an attractive option for any business wishing to engage in SMS marketing.

 The FCC created a set of rules and regulations called STIR/SHAKEN.
 STIR/SHAKEN protects Americans by requiring callers to have their identifying information verified before calls can be made.